 The last thing you’re emotionally prepared for is to be on a diet!

 I know all this because I have emotions too and I study human behavior for my work.
 With free will, it’s hard to get us, humans, to do anything we don’t have to when we don’t want to.
 So you’re behaving normally in all these situations.

 Emotions drive our actions on almost everything.

 That’s why taking care of your emotions is the best resolution you can make.
-And it’s why you may want to shift gears right now and back off any resolution you’re just not feeling and take care of your emotional life instead.
-In a few weeks or a couple of months, you’ll come back to your resolutions better prepared for most of them.
-Actually, there are a few more helpful steps that we teach like making a plan (including planning for failure), but being in a better place emotionally is the most crucial part of sticking to any new habit or goal.
+And it’s why you may want to shift gears right now and back off any resolution you’re just not feeling and instead, take care of your emotional life.
+In a few weeks or a couple of months, you can come back to your resolutions better prepared for most of them.

 The emotional connection

 Our emotions drive our decisions.
 When we feel good, we’re motivated and not so much when we’re not.